walt-er/hooks-workshop-notes/README.md

     * the third arg in React.createElement is already just an array of components
 * e.target.elements = get form elements on submit
 * `typeof` does not recognize Promise, use `instanceof` instead
+* testing will likely be harder with hooks and should be at the component level
+    * unit testing probably not feasible with hooks
+* React dev tool profiler can record and see everything that re-rendered
+* pattern for context is still being figured out, in prod it's recommended to use an established pattern like Redux